IBM/presto-hudi-workshop/docs/lab-2/README.md

 ## 1. Create Hudi tables

-Start a Spark shell
+Enter our Spark container and start the `spark-shell`:

 ```sh
 docker exec -it spark /opt/spark/bin/spark-shell
 ```

-Wait for it to start up
+It may take a few moments to initialize before you see the `>scala` prompt, indicating that it is ready to accept commands.
 Enter "paste" mode by typing the following and pressing enter:

 ```sh
 >scala :paste